-The analysis is conducted with a simulation study, performed through the adaptation and run of a previously published international model [10,11] executed with epidemiological, clinical practice and unit costs pertinent to the Italian setting.
-The model is designed to reproduce the experience of a cohort of NVAF patients of user defined features, alternatively treated with the available therapeutic options: for the present study, dabigatran at two dose levels (110 mg/bid for the over 80 years old, 150 mg/bid for younger NVAF patients), rivaroxaban (20 mg/uid), and apixaban (5 mg/bid).
-During the lifetime simulation, events and consumed resources from the Italian National Health System perspective are recorded by the model; main clinical outcomes monitored are ischemic and hemorrhagic stroke, systemic thromboembolism, bleeds (both major and clinically relevant minor), cardiovascular hospitalizations, and death.
-Summary effectiveness indicators are overall survival, expressed in life years (LYs), and expected quality-adjusted survival, expressed in quality-adjusted life years (QALYs).
+The analysis is conducted with a simulation study, performed through the adaptation and run of an international previously published model [10,11] and executed with epidemiological, clinical practice and unit costs pertinent to the Italian setting.
+The model is designed to reproduce the experience of a cohort of NVAF patients of user defined features, alternatively treated with the available therapeutic options: for the present study, dabigatran at two dose levels (110 mg/bid for the over 80 years old, 150 mg/bid for younger NVAF patients), rivaroxaban, and apixaban.
+During the simulation, events and consumed resources from the Italian National Health System perspective are recorded by the model; main clinical outcomes monitored are ischemic and hemorrhagic stroke, systemic thromboembolism, bleeds (both major and clinically relevant minor), cardiovascular hospitalizations, and death.